Yuki’s Vocalists

 Tomaru, Hanae

 戸丸華江.
-Birth Date unknown
+Birth date unknown

 Hanae Tomaru is a soprano singer and member of the a capella group, Ensemble Planeta.
 With Yuki, she sang Himeboshi, Mezame and Duran Shoukan from Mai HiME as well as most vocal tracks from the Kara no Kyoukai series.
 Hanae Tomaru also did vocals in 4 track of the soundtrack for the documentary TV series Rekishi Hiwa Historia, composed by Yuki Kajiura.